diogogomesaraujo/diogogomesaraujo/README.md

 ###

-<h3 align="left">👩‍💻  About Me</h3>
+<h3 align="left">About Me</h3>

 ###

-<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at FCUP.<br><br>- 🔭 I'm interested in cryptography, functional programming, distributed systems and algorithms,<br>- 📚 I'm currently in the first year of my master's degree,<br>- ⚡ In my free time I also like to dable in the world of Graphic Design.</p>
+<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at FCUP.<br><br>- I'm interested in cryptography, functional programming, distributed systems and algorithms,<br>- I'm currently in the first year of my master's degree,<br>- In my free time I also like to dable in the world of Graphic Design.</p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">Language and tools</h3>

 ###